Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 REC 445/545 Cr.3

-This course will advance students' understanding of the event management profession.
+This course advances students' understanding of the event planning and management profession.
 The course is intended to expose students to planning and management aspects in the areas of meetings, conventions, and other special events, while gaining an understanding of how special events impact tourism.
-Students will learn the professional skills necessary to plan, manage, and evaluate the success of a meeting, convention, or large-scale special event.
+Students further develop the professional skills necessary to plan, manage, and evaluate the success of a meeting, convention, or large-scale special event.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Prerequisite: REC 301 or RTH 456; junior standing.
 Offered Fall.

 REC 449 Cr.1